-It is often carried by water currents, and accumulates inside enclosed areas that are protected from currents, which is why we very often find it in caves and wrecks.
+It is often carried by water currents and accumulates inside enclosed areas that are protected from currents, which is why we very often find it in caves and wrecks.

-Here's the Top 5 Wrecks in the World.
+Here are the Top 5 Wrecks in the World.

 The fact that it is easily disturbed is what can create a silt-out.

 A silt-out happens when someone touches or kicks up a large amount of silt, degrading the visibility to often zero.

 Inside a silt-out, you can literally not see your own hand in front of your eyes.

 Silt-outs tend to happen near bottoms and inside wrecks or caves.

 Because the visibility decreases instantaneously to next to nothing, it can cause uneasiness or panic in divers, even experienced divers.

 It can cause uncontrolled ascents, or, if near a drop-off, descents, as well as buddy separation.